Reference Apps On The iPad For Everything Imaginable

 by Vito Technology Inc.

-A realistic 3D rendering of our universe, it’s like having your own planetarium on your iPad.
-The solar system is completely interactive, allowing you to zoom in to focus on one planet (and/or its moons), or zoom out to see the whole solar system.
-The ability to manipulate time allows you to see the planets rotating around the sun and the moons rotating around the planets.
-Tapping each planet allows you to read detailed information, including how the planet got its name, along with specific facts and figures, like the radius, volume, mass, density and surface area of the planet, the length of a day and a year, surface temperature, atmospheric conditions and internal structures, along with information about exploration missions to the planet.
+Solar Walk - 3D Solar System model is a very realistic 3D rendering of our universe.
+This universal app is like having your own planetarium on your iDevice.
+The solar system is completely interactive.
+You are able to zoom in to focus on one planet or its moons, or choose to zoom out and see the entire solar system.
+Solar Walk also has the amazing ability to manipulate time.
+This allows you to see the planets rotating around the sun, and the moons rotating around the planets.
+Tapping each planet allows you to read in-depth details, including how the planet got its name.
+Specific facts and figures like the radius, volume, mass, density, and surface area of the planet can also be found within this impressive app.
+There are movies to help explain different phenomena on our planet.
+Do you have an Apple TV 2?
+If so, you can mirror your device's screen right onto it.
+Best of all, you do not even need Wi-Fi connectivity.
+New missions have recently been added as well.

 The Elements: A Visual Exploration